YifeiXu0829/crtp-matching-engine-simulator-framework/README.md

   Run-time polymorphism has a big overhead if a program uses dynamic dispatch over and over due to vtable lookup and memory cache misses.
 For a program that needs performance, we'd better design a framework that will avoid dynamic dispatch while keep code abstraction and reusability.

 ## Description
-  This project uses modern c++ meta-programming techniques that makes sure dispatch of the method calls will take place a compile time to overcome the performance bottleneck of dynamic dispatching.
+  This project uses modern c++ meta-programming techniques that makes sure dispatch of the method calls will take place at compile time to overcome the performance bottleneck of dynamic dispatching.
 In general, the program will, at runtime, read a list of instruments configuration from file, listening order actions of different instruments from clients, and then maintaining an up-to-date order book for each instrument. (more details following later sections)

 ## Libraries
   This project included a list of third-party liraries but not limited to: